odinserj/odinserj.net/_drafts/hangfire-pro.md

 title: Introducing Hangfire Pro
 ---

-As an ASP.NET developer, I always wished to have something simple to handle scenarios where you need to build a long-running async process and show a loader to the user:
+As an ASP.NET developer, I always wished to have something simple to handle scenarios where you need to build a long-running async process and show loader to a user:

 <p style="text-align: center">
     <img src="/img/ajax-loader.gif" alt="Loader" style="width:54px;display:inline;margin-bottom:0;">